Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Fisher forecasts

 where we take the mean and variance across the 500 Gaussian realizations.

-We note that we iteratively remove the elements from each tomographic data vector, starting from the edges of the DV domain.\inlinecomment{\JHD{not sure this is clear.
-You mean that you remove the elements with the lowest counts first?}} The SMAPE Gaussianity test is then applied to the vector obtained by concatenating all the individual DVs from each tomographic bin.
+We note that we iteratively remove the elements from each tomographic data vector, starting from the edges of the DV domain.
+The SMAPE Gaussianity test is then applied to the vector obtained by concatenating all the individual DVs from each tomographic bin.
 This results in slightly over-aggressive tail cuts, thus ensuring the Gaussianity of the dataset built from any subsample of the tomographic bins.